alexandracsibi/Deeplearning_Assignment/README.md

    docker run -p 7860:7860 -it alexandracsibi/deeplearning-project:latest
    ```
    - Once the container is running, connect to the app at [http://localhost:7860](http://localhost:7860).

-If you built the Docker image locally, replace `alexandracsibi/deeplearning-project:latest` with your local image name.
 ---

 ### Contribution Note